still-pursuing/paper-trader/README.md

 ### Installation

-This project utilizes a Discord Bot to process the OAuth2.0 login requests which has private keys that cannot be shared.
+This application utilizes a Discord Bot to process the OAuth2.0 login requests which has private keys that cannot be shared.
 If one wants to replicate this in their copy of this repository, one can start [here](https://discordjs.guide/oauth2/#a-quick-example).

 1. Get a free Finnhub API Key at [https://finnhub.io/register](https://finnhub.io/register) and your Discord secrets from following their documentation previously linked.
 2. Clone the repo